Court system of Canada

-The court system of Canada forms the country's judiciary, formally known as "The King on the Bench", which interprets the law and is made up of many courts differing in levels of legal superiority and separated by jurisdiction.
+The court system of Canada is made up of many courts differing in levels of legal superiority and separated by jurisdiction.
+In the courts, the judiciary interpret and apply the law of Canada.
 Some of the courts are federal in nature, while others are provincial or territorial.

-The Constitution of Canada gives the federal government the exclusive right to legislate criminal law, while the provinces have exclusive control over much of civil law.
-The provinces have jurisdiction over the Administration of Justice in their territory.
-Almost all cases, whether criminal or civil, are heard in provincially or territorially established courts.
-The quite small system of federal courts only hears cases concerned with matters which are under exclusive federal control, such as federal taxation, federal administrative agencies, intellectual property, some portions of competition law and certain aspects of national security.
-The federal courts also have jurisdiction over civil actions against the federal government, a jurisdiction shared with provincial and territorial courts.
+The Constitution of Canada gives the federal Parliament of Canada exclusive jurisdiction in criminal law, while the provinces have exclusive control over much of civil law.
+Each province has authority over the administration of justice within that province.

+Most cases are heard in provincial and territorial courts.
+Provincial and territorial superior courts have inherent jurisdiction over civil and criminal cases.
+Provincial and territorial lower courts try most criminal offences, small civil claims, and some family matters.

+The smaller federal court system consists of the Federal Court, Federal Court of Appeal, and Tax Court.
+There are also the courts martial, for military offences, with an appeal to the Court Martial Appeal Court.
+The jurisdiction of the Federal Court and the Federal Court of Appeal is limited to cases where the subject matter is within federal jurisdiction and regulated by federal law, and where the administration of that law has been conferred upon the federal courts by a statute passed by Parliament.
+These matters include immigration and refugee law, navigation and shipping, intellectual property, federal taxation, some portions of competition law and certain aspects of national security, as well as the review of most federal administrative decisions.
+The federal courts and provincial and territorial courts share jurisdiction over civil actions against the federal government.

+The Supreme Court of Canada is the final court of appeal for all levels of court in Canada.
+Any legal issue, whether under the Constitution of Canada, federal law, or provincial law, potentially can be heard and determined by the Supreme Court.

 The federal government appoints and pays for both the judges of the federal courts and the judges of the superior appellate and trial level courts of each province.
 The provincial governments are responsible for appointing judges of the lower provincial courts.
 Although not judicial courts themselves, administrative tribunals also feed into the provincial/territorial and federal court hierarchies.
 This intricate interweaving of federal and provincial powers is typical of the Canadian constitution.

-Outline of the court system
+Levels and branches of the court system

 Generally speaking, Canada's court system is a four-level hierarchy, as shown below from highest to lowest in terms of legal authority.
 Each court is bound by the rulings of the courts above them, under the principle of stare decisis.
-They are not bound by the rulings of other courts at the same level in the hierarchy.
+They are not bound by the rulings of other courts at the same level in the hierarchy, or of higher courts in a different branch of the hierarchy (for example, an appeals court in a different province from the trial court).

 A note on terminology

-There are two terms used in describing the Canadian court structure which can be confusing, and clear definitions are useful at the outset.
+There are two terms used in describing the Canadian court structure which can be confusing for which clear definitions are useful.